whyframeshot - stock.adobe.com

 In 2024, Tan resigned from the Intel board after growing frustrated with the company's approach to manufacturing and its bureaucracy and risk-averse culture under Gelsinger, Reuters reported.
 Tan will rejoin the board once he becomes CEO.

-Jack Gold, principal analyst of J.Gold Associates, praised Intel's board for choosing a CEO who understands the semiconductor industry from product design and manufacturing.
+Jack Gold, principal analyst at J.Gold Associates, praised Intel's board for choosing a CEO who understands the semiconductor industry from product design and manufacturing.
 Intel's manufacturing subsidiary, Intel Foundry, needs someone of Tan's experience to help make its manufacturing process more accessible to potential customers, Gold said.

-"Certainly, he has much to do to turn the ship around, but his appointment is a positive event, and hopefully, the board will stay out of his way as he makes needed changes," Gold said, noting that the company's turnaround will take as long as 2 years.
+"Certainly, he has much to do to turn the ship around, but his appointment is a positive event, and hopefully, the board will stay out of his way as he makes needed changes," Gold said, noting that the company's turnaround will take as long as two years.

 "Patience is required," he said.

 Other chip manufacturers have reportedly considered a bid for Intel's manufacturing operations.
-Companies looking at the business included Taiwan Semiconductor Manufacturing Co., and Broadcom.
+Companies looking at the business included Taiwan Semiconductor Manufacturing Co. and Broadcom.
 This week, Reuters reported that TSMC asked Nvidia, AMD and Broadcom if they were interested in taking stakes in a joint venture that would run Intel Foundry.

-Nguyen raised concerns that Tan's lengthy-term as Cadence CEO might not have given him the breadth of experience needed to turnaround Intel.
+Nguyen raised concerns that Tan's lengthy term as Cadence CEO might not have given him the breadth of experience needed to turn around Intel.

 "I find his resume neither underwhelming nor impressive," Nguyen said.
 "His lengthy stay at Cadence and knowledge of the industry is a plus, but staying at one company for the length of time he did means he may not have the experience with the difficulties he will see at Intel."

 Intel's recovery won't be easy.
 Over the years, the company failed to succeed in two major trends in the tech industry: smartphones and AI.
+In the second quarter of 2024, Intel's share of the semiconductor market fell to 7.5%, the lowest since analyst firm Omdia, a division of Informa TechTarget, started tracking the market in 2002.
+AMD, AI chipmaker Nvidia and makers of Arm-based processors have taken share from Intel.

 Gelsinger was implementing a long-term turnaround plan when the board decided the massive investments he wanted wouldn't deliver returns fast enough.
 During his last year at the helm, the company's stock price fell more than 50%, and its market capitalization was the lowest in 30 years.